tsbohc/.garden/readme.md

 - log pretty things w/ exit statuses and partial live command output

 # lantern
-is an app launcher/file browser, that indexes ~/ and strives to provide relevant suggestions by tracking and balancing frequency of use. when adding new entries, lantern assigns tags by guessing the best way to act on a file. any entry can be "tabbed" on to show a list of actions. lantern can be launched in an existing terminal or spawn itself in a new window.
+An app launcher/file browser that attempts to provide relevant suggestions by tracking frequency of use.
+When adding new entries, lantern assigns tags by guessing the best way to act on a file.
+Any entry can be tabbed to show a list of actions.
+Lantern can be launched in an existing terminal or spawn itself in a new window.

 powered by fzf, inspired by quicksilver

-# .files
-the general spirit of this repo is finding the balance between doing it yourself, striving for minimalism, and not overdoing it too much

-### present
-- bspwm and lemonbar
-- vim statusline that pulls colors from xrdb -query

-### past
-- i3 and polybar

-### future
-- add a $DOTS global path already
-- music

-my bash is bashfully bad, but i'm having fun